whitecollaralgos/Algoways/docs/LATENCY_AUDIT.md

 ## Overview

-This document provides an audit of the latency optimization performed on the OpenAlgo AMI application, specifically focusing on the HTTP connection management for the Angel broker API.
+This document provides an audit of the latency optimization performed on the AlgoWays AMI application, specifically focusing on the HTTP connection management for the Angel broker API.

 **Date of Implementation:** March 11, 2025
 **Developer:** Cascade AI